 (from 03 02 25)

 I could not resist making a few observations about the Southport murders not least because they brought the severest grief to quite a few innocent nobodies and sparked off a huge wave of civil disturbances which cost the nation a great deal in various ways.
 Some of the victims themselves said he looked possessed, and among the logical questions is by whom and/or what.
 How does a reasonably happy looking individual of about ten years of age on the left become this all too arguably demented looking character on the right.
 Many may not have noticed or appreciated the significance of the remarks about his personal background at a time when various sorts of immigration and asylum seeking have become such a political hot potato that both major parties appear to be running scared of Reform which actually seems to want to do something about it as its principal policy.
 His parents were I believe both connected to the Tutsi upper/ruling class in Rwanda which was plunged into one of the worst genocidal civil wars in the mid nineties, had acquired asylum in the UK, and are therefore probably rather more culturally sophisticated than the relatively illiterate Jamaicans who make up the vast majority of English speaking ethnic Africans that middle aged Britons have typically encountered.
 What is of the remark that his appalling rampage may have been occasioned by his family not quite comprehending the norms and values of British society, in that eg his forebears are perhaps more likely to have spoken German and/or French.
 The later image of him and the film of him in the taxi prior to this murderous spree arguably look like someone who has sucked up a lot of racist poison somehow, perhaps as the result of misunderstanding domestic social and political rhetoric and finding himself a loner: the nature of his target tends to suggest a racial motive if any can be reasonably discerned.
 It does seem reasonable to note that the fact of his parents having fled Rwanda in the nineties does mean that an unusual consideration of the fact of cynical murder is something he has unfortunately been confronted with as the principal social issue deterministically dominating the fact of his existence which I think shows in the prior image where he seems almost afraid to smile: it is very clear that domestic authorities failed to appraise the extent of his propensity for violence.
+It seems worth adding, for those who may have only heard in passing of the events in Rwanda over the summer of 94, a few qualifying observations: Rwanda is a country about 20% larger than Wales with a population about five times its size of approaching four million, so the simple fact of population pressure obviously played some sort of a role to a significant extent.
+The two major ethnic groups have a significant history of mutual hostility in that it seems the Tutsi who apparently come from from the north east of the continent had been patronised as a ruling class by colonial interests.
+The particular outburst of homicidal violence that summer left something in the order of between a half and one million dead people in the streets which is perhaps as much as one in every couple of dozen people in the country.
+Since it does not take much time for bodies to decompose in the central African climate, within months the nation was treated to the unusually ghoulish experience of the sight of hundreds of thousands of skeletons littered all over the streets of any settlement of any size.

 |